 Ohio's Armani Rogers sets NCAA record with long touchdown run

-Armani Rogers galloped 99 yards for a touchdown
+Armani Rogers galloped 99 yards for a touchdown but Buffalo would get the last laugh

-Ohio quarterback Armani Rogers made history in a Mid-American Conference game against Buffalo on Saturday.
+Ohio quarterback Armani Rogers made history in a Mid-American Conference loss to Buffalo on Saturday.

 In the first quarter, Buffalo was on the Bobcats’ 1-yard line but couldn’t punch the ball into the end zone.
 The Ohio defense held strong and stopped Matt Myers on fourth down.
 But it meant the Ohio offense would get the ball in some dangerous territory.